5 Keys To Budgeting And Forecasting Successfully

 4. Create Short-Term and Long-Term Plans Using Tools, Budgets, and Forecasts

-Budgeting and forecasting yield the greatest benefits when used in tandem to plan for both short-term and long-range outcomes.
+Budgeting and forecasting yield the greatest benefits when used in tandem to plan for both short-term and long-term outcomes.

 That is to say, a budget should be created for the near term, less than 12 months, and a budget should be created looking forward several years.
 It is common to see two-, three–, and even five-year pro forma financials based on long-range planning.